 Bon Odori and fireworks aside, food and amusement booths are also staples of Japanese summer festivals.
-We’ve got a guide to typical festival food, but if there’s one thing to try at a summer festival, it’s kakigoori, or shaved ice with syrup.
+We’ve got a guide to typical festival food and the best seasonal summer treats, but if there’s one thing to try at a summer festival, it’s kakigori, or shaved ice with syrup.
 On a muggy day, it’s a great way to cool down.

-Lastly, if you want to try your hand at the amusement booths, these are the commonly found games:
+Lastly, if you want to try your hand at the amusement booths, these are the commonly found games at Japanese summer festivals:

 - Super ball scooping: Scooping bouncy balls, also with a paper scoop

 - Shateki: Shooting at targets (which you win as prizes)

 - Yoyo-tsuri: Fishing for water-filled balloons with a “fishing pole” with a paper string

 New Video: Top Shops for Cheap Souvenirs in Tokyo